cribemont/ALX/README.md

 # ALX Assignment

 This assignment is composed of the React SPA as well as a quick Node/Express server to mimic a basic API behavior.
+It was created with create-react-app and designed with the help of react-bootstrap

 ## Installation